Mutnauq92/garden/README.md

 GPS - <i style="color:orange;">Pun intended</i>

 This is a simple program that enumerates all sentences -
-in a sentence list and tokenize each one.
+in a sentence list and tokenize each one, then
+perform entity recognition for each sentence.

 # Tools
 <a href="https://www.python.org/downloads/" target="_blank"><span style="color:orange;">Python</span></a>